JayHoltslander/jays-wp-htaccess/README.md

 </p>

 An .htaccess file that I use for various Wordpress websites to improve performance, security, and functionality.
 *Some* informal tests on *some* sites have seen them *appear* to double in speed instantly just by uploading this file to the website's root folder. **Your results may vary**.
 Heavy emphasis has been placed on blocking malicious IPs and Bots.
-(China is blocked entirely.)

 ### Note:
 Not all sections within the file may apply to you or work on your server.
 Comment out by prefixing the line with a # symbol or uncomment a line by removing the prefixing #.